gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 <!-- !explanation - !end-explanation (markdown, students can see after answering correctly) -->

-### !explanation-correct:
-The mismatch of feedback loops for decisions occurs in every organization.
-DevSecOps emphasizes the mismatch because of the increased speed of delivery that is available with adoption of processes, practices and tools.
-This creates a greater importance in a shared understanding and common lexicon.

-### !end-explanation
-### !explanation-incorrect:
+### !explanation:
 The mismatch of feedback loops for decisions occurs in every organization.
 DevSecOps emphasizes the mismatch because of the increased speed of delivery that is available with adoption of processes, practices and tools.
 This creates a greater importance in a shared understanding and common lexicon.

 ### !end-explanation